-Some golfers even try to give a direction or position of the threat so that the people in front are clear as to where the risk might be.
-You might hear the player shout “fore right” or “fore left” for example.
+Some golfers even try to give a direction or position of the threat so that the people in front are clear about where the risk might be.
+You might hear the player shout “fore right” or “fore left,” for example.

-Keep your wits about you if you are in the range of a golfer.
+Keep your wits about you if you are in a golfer’s range.
 Your left or right is not the same as theirs if you face them.

-Sadly, some golfers fail to use this warning and that is not good sportsmanship.
+Sadly, some golfers fail to use this warning, which is not good sportsmanship.
 Apart from the injury or even just the fright that the “fore” person might experience, it is bound to put you off your game a bit.
 Good etiquette is part of the game.

 What To Do If You Hear A Shout Of “Fore!”?

 So there you have it.
-Next time someone shouts “fore!” you will understand the meaning and origins of the term.
+That’s everything you need to know about the question, “why do golfers yell fore?”
+Next time someone shouts “fore!” in golf, you will understand the meaning and origins of the term.
 If you happen to be ahead of the person shouting it, be sure to take cover.

 Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
 His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.